ushiboy/slim-test-client/README.md

 ### JSON

-Content-Type: `application/json;charset=utf8` As a helper method to execute the request, You can use `requestJson`.
+If you use the `requestJson` method, you can omit the Content-Type.
 In this case, the request body is treated as JSON data.

 ```php